mulesoft/conformance-api-suite/readme.md

 # Conformance Api Suite

 ## What is this?
-Conformance testing repo is a repo containing multiple projects with test case files consumed by teams which want to maintain compatibility on their toolsets.
+Conformance Api Suite is a repo containing multiple projects with test case files consumed by teams which want to maintain compatibility on their toolsets.

 Projects contain at least a main file and a testcase.json file.